jeremiahliao/personal_website_template/README.md

 # Personal Website Template

-This is a personal website built using the Hack4Impact Starter Pack!
+NOTE: This template contains MINIMAL CSS Styling.
+This only lays out a basic website framework.

 Key info:
  -